ProlificsPanther/Docker-Panther/README.md

  * PantherDemo.ini file for Panther Web (Configured)

  # How to use this Image
-   This image is designed to be used in your Panther Web Enviroment in your Ubuntu server.
+   This image is designed to be used in your Panther Web Enviroment on your Ubuntu server.
 Installing a Panther Web Docker image should take less than 10 minutes to setup.
 Once    complete you will be able to run our sample testcases.

 * Creating the container:
   docker run --name=pantherweb -p8080:8080 -d prolificspanther/pantherweb

-* Enter the container(To be used in non-UI base OS & for migrating the screens): docker exec -ti pantherweb bash
+* Enter the container:
+  docker exec -ti pantherweb bash

-* Open the Panther Editor using the command >prodev
+* Open the Panther Editor using the command prodev

-* Test our Web Samples(included in image):
+* Test Web Samples(included in image):

-  ### Web Sample:
+  ### Web Samples:
   * You may run the character mode browser to serve up a Panther html screen like this lynx localhost:8080/PantherDemo/login
     OR